leucos/ansible-unitspec/README.md

 We want to be able to check role or playbook idempotency.

+The tool should clearly report *which* task is not idempotent.

 ## Ansible version

 We want to be able to run our tests against a specific (or multiples)